kumaranbcg/interview/README.md

 socket.emit('create-device', { config:1 });
 ```

-### Jetson will be identified by device id it has stored in code
+### Jetson will be identified by device id it has stored in code and passing to socket

 `Javascript`
 ```js